DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 ### Adblock Plus and AdBlock only:
 * `!
 Redirect:`: Tells the adblocker to look for list updates from a new URL from that point on.
 * `!
 Checksum:`: No longer in use by *any* adblockers.
 Was used by ABP/AB on Firefox prior to November 2017, out of a then-decade-old fear that antivirus tools could tamper with list contents to create disastrously miswritten entries.
+AdGuard adds their own checksums to natively included lists, which do not need any maintainer intervention.
 #### Hiding
 * `#?#`: Required to make entries with `:-abp-has`, `:-abp-contains` and `:-abp-properties` work in those particular extensions, and to make `:style` entries not break the list extremely heavily.
 * `:-abp-properties`: A highly modified version of `:matches-css[-before]`, with some syntax differences.
 Can also select text encodings (à la Base64) and a few other non-CSS traits.